 [First published at The Tyee.
 Tyee Editor’s Note: Vancouver revels in its reputation as North America’s most ‘livable’ city.
 Yet for as many as half of Vancouver’s households and thousands of others across Metro who rent rather than own their accommodation, finding a place to come home to can mean a nail-biting search.
 More worrisome still, even once an affordable rental has been found, it can be abruptly snatched away again.
 In this installment of our latest reader-funded Tyee Fellowship series, journalist Jackie Wong investigates one common practice that has a growing number of renters up in arms.]

 The hallways in The Seafield apartment building have been stripped of their carpets.
 Pebbles and dust line the dark walls.
+In such cases, you can contact a reliable service for carpet cleaning cincinnati to clean your carpet and for other maintenance purposes.
 It’s the first day of March, and the 80-year-old, 14-unit walkup in Vancouver’s West End is in rough shape — in more than one sense.
 For two and a half years, the Pendrell Street dwelling has been the site of a vocal battle between the people who until recently owned The Seafield, and the people who live there.

 Brothers-in-law Chris Nelson and Jason Gordon purchased the building for $3,447,000 in July 2008, through their company Gordon Nelson Inc. (GNI).
 Over the following months GNI issued a number of eviction notices, claiming it needed the suites vacated in order to renovate the elderly building.